 Awarded to a student who has achieved an A standing (GPA 3.50+) and participated significantly in extra-curricular university life.

-The Weeks and Anderson Scholarship (not offered 2024)
+The Weeks and Anderson Scholarship (one award of $1,000)

 Completion year of study: 1, 2 or 3